Paddling pools, barbeques and picnics to the ready. With temperatures rising, it can mean only one thing - summer's here.

-While this is a great opportunity to enjoy some warmth, the balmy days of summer can also bring about some unexpected risks to people’s homes and possessions.
-We’ve trawled home insurance claims made by Ageas customers over the past seven years, to help you avoid making the same mistakes.
+While this is a great opportunity to enjoy some sun, the balmy days of summer can also bring about some unexpected risks to people’s homes and possessions.
+We’ve trawled home insurance claims made by Ageas customers over the past few years, to help you avoid making the same mistakes.

 1. Careful where you seek shade